js1019/PlanetaryModels/README.md

 Note that the 3D crusts used in this work are based on the results of several NASA missions, including the Lunar Orbiter Laser Altimeter ([LOLA](https://lola.gsfc.nasa.gov/)), Gravity Recovery and Interior Laboratory ([GRAIL](https://www.nasa.gov/mission_pages/grail/main/index.html)) and the Mars Orbiter Laser Altimeter ([MOLA](https://attic.gsfc.nasa.gov/mola/)).
-Please see unitspheres/ for more details.
+Please see discontinuities/ for more details.

 ### Illustration of other terrestrial planets
 <img src="figs/M6Ltopo1M_visual.png" width="283"/> <img src="figs/Mars_topo94k_axis.png" width="283"/><img src="figs/MDWAK200k_vs.png" width="283"/>
 Here, we show a Moon shear wave speed model in the top right figure, the Mars topography in the top middle figure and a Mars shear wave speed model in the top right figure.
-These models can be reproduced by the scripts provided in the demos.
+These models can be reproduced by the scripts provided in the Demos.

 ### A few remarks
 + If the reference gravity is **NOT** needed, you do **NOT** have to run Gravity.
 + Here are two animations for [compressional wave speed of PREM](https://www.youtube.com/watch?v=4AeXhXGClcY) and [shear wave speed of PREM](https://www.youtube.com/watch?v=22yVo2G2e0k).
 + We use [ParaView](https://www.paraview.org/) to visualize the results (**vtk or vtu files**).
 + To design your own models, you may change the settings, including **different discontinuities and model profiles**.
-+ To insert discontinuities, such as topography, interior boundaries, please check the folder unitspheres/ and utilize **surface distance functions** to build your own meshes.
++ To insert discontinuities, such as topography, interior boundaries, please check the folder discontinuities/ and utilize **surface distance functions** to build your own meshes.

 Postprocess
 ------------------------------------------------------------------